Localizations let you provide a translated version of Populi to your international users.

 - Give it a name.
 This should probably be the language into which you're translating Populi.

 - Select the Default language.
 This is the language that will be displayed when a term remains untranslated.
-Populi includes built-in defaults for English and Spanish.
+Populi includes built-in defaults for English, Spanish, French, German, and Chinese.

 - Select a country flag; this will display on a person's profile when you assign this localization to him.